FAQS

 Some camps are scheduled to take place at off-site locations.
 Please refer to individual camp schedules for more details.
 If a camp is scheduled to go off-site, parents will be notified in advance, and all sign-in/out will take place at the Oval unless noted otherwise.
 We have many safety rules and protocols in place to ensure the safety of all campers while off-site.

 For camps taking place at the Richmond Olympic Oval, 15-minute free parking is available in the Oval’s underground parkade (entrance to parkade is located at the west side of the building).
-If you plan on parking for more than 15 minutes, parking fees are $2.25 per hour.
-Parkade max height is 6’11”.
+If you plan on parking for more than 15 minutes, parking rates are and parkade height information can be found on the Getting Here page.

 For camps at Dover Park, street parking is available on Lynas Lane.
 Please use caution when parking and crossing the street.
 Please use designated crosswalks.